 This course will examine different philosophies of education and how they relate to the Christian worldview.
 Candidates will complete readings, focused field experiences in P-6 Christian education, and write a paper describing and defending their own Christian philosophy of education.
 This optional course is designed for students seeking ACSI teacher certification and meets the ACSI Christian Philosophy requirement.
-(Offered by department discretion.)
+Pre- or Corequisite: ED 150 or permission of Director of Teacher Education (Offered by department discretion.)